WE ARE READY TO RIDE IN 2022

-The following event structure was developed for BMO Ride for Cancer to deliver a safe and epic event experience for our BMO Ride community in 2022.
-The health and safety of our Riders and our community is our top priority.
-The event will adapt to comply with any current Provincial Government protocols and will abide by any restrictions that are in place at the time of the event.
+The following event structure was developed for the host organization, QEII Foundation, to deliver a safe and epic event experience for our 10th anniversary, special edition BMO Ride for Cancer.
+The safety of our Riders and our community is our top priority.

 Bike & Rider Transportation:

-- All Riders will be responsible for their own transportation to the start location with their bikes
+- All Riders will be responsible for their own transportation to the start location with their bikes.

 Start: